 “OMG, he’s a Jesus Freak!
 Is this gonna be, like, a lecture, or something?
-I’ve heard about this Samaritan dude.
+Yeah, yeah, I’ve heard about this Samaritan dude.
 Isn’t he, like, the guy who, like, is walking along that road, and there is this other guy laying in the weeds cause someone, like, put the hurt on him?
 And, so the “S” dude helps out the other dude and we’re supposed to be, like, the same to our neighbors, cause that’s what Jesus said we’re supposed to do.
 Got it!
-But, do we have to say, like, the “J” word?”
+But, do we have to say, like, the “J” word?

-Quickly, efficiently, and with three little pairs of helping hands, the tree is transformed from a spindly, lonely spruce languishing in the far corner of the tree farm, to a place of honor in the bay of our living room.
+Quickly, efficiently, and with three pairs of little helping hands, our tree is transformed from a lonely spruce languishing in the far corner of a tree farm, to a place of honor in the bay of our living room.
 Later that evening, the tree shines resplendent in lights and colors.
 The kids smile and the stage is set.

-Jeanne and I do the slow and obligatory annual walk-around.
-We note more than 20 years of our family Christmas times together.
+Jeanne and I do the slow walk-around ritual noting more than 20 years of our family Christmas times together.
 These memories, in ornament form, are flanked by some of our extended family hand-me-downs.
 We see, touch, and talk about the “Nole” sign Maggie made at age 5.
 I laminated it to last as a self-deprecating slap at our home-educating prowess.
-My eyes go to the top of the tree and I make the same comments I made last year about the small Styrofoam ball with arms of pipe cleaners in the shape of the Christmas Star that I made in the 5th grade.
-There’s a small ceramic star with an even smaller picture of Sammy sitting in his Grandpa Joe’s lap, and I feel the movement in my wife’s heart as she wishes her father could see Sammy now.
-The tour of the tree high-lights the professional artwork of commercial store-bought decorations as well as the infinitely more precious scribbles, such as a piece of red construction paper bearing the message from a trembling hand unfamiliar with the motor skills necessary for printing his name.
-It says, “Sammy, 1994.”
+My eyes go to the top of the tree and I make the same comments I made last year and the year before and the year before……about the small Styrofoam ball with arms of pipe cleaners in the shape of the Christmas Star that I made when I was in the 5th grade.
+In the middle of the tree, occupying a focal place of honor, hangs a small ceramic star with an even smaller picture of Sammy sitting in his Grandpa Joe’s lap, and I feel the movement in my wife’s heart wishing her father could see Sammy now.
+The tour of the tree high-lights professional artwork of commercial store-bought decorations as well as the infinitely more precious hand-made works, such as a piece of red construction paper with a scribbled message saying simply, “Sammy, 1994.”

-The search goes on.
+So, the search goes on.